cosmos/developer-portal/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 * The range of applications, services, and projects utilizing the Interchain Ecosystem, and the wallets and block explorers servicing them.
 * How the ready-built modular components provided by the Cosmos SDK make developing new projects fast, easy, and reliable.
 * How the addition of developer-authored modules and the growth of the ecosystem will support increasingly complex applications.
-* The Inter-Blockchain Communication Protocol (IBC), the basis for interoperability between chains on the Interchain, and the distinction between **zones** of heterogeneous blockchains and the **hubs** which provide interoperable communication between them.
+* The Inter-Blockchain Communication Protocol (IBC), the basis for interoperability between chains on the Interchain, and the distinction between **zones** of heterogeneous blockchains and the **hubs** that provide interoperable communication between them.
 * Ignite CLI, a developer-friendly tool that shortcuts the complexities of creating application-specific blockchains.
 * The CosmWasm module, a multi-chain platform for developing and testing smart contracts.
 * The possibility of using alternative frameworks and SDKs within the Interchain Ecosystem, maintaining a breadth of options for developers to make use of.